git-college-of-surgery/git-commit-ectomy/README.md

      sort -n -k1
 ```

-You should, if necessary, back up the files you will remove
-before proceeding.

-(TBC...)
+**Get your patient some insurance.** Back up any files
+you want to remove but keep.